python-diamond/Diamond/docs/collectors/Mattermost.md

 cases, running the collection too frequently may have an impact on the performance of your system.

-When you use a backend that can do structured aggregation, you can only collect the finest level (userDetails) and derive the other values from there.

 Mattermost supports both postgresql and mysql.
 At this moment, the collector only support postgresql.